-It’s no secret by now that the coronavirus outbreak has caused havoc in China.
-The entire city of Wuhan (the epicenter of the outbreak) is in lockdown and virtually every other city/province in China has implemented certain restrictions in an attempt to control the spread of the virus.
+It’s no secret by now that China’s authoritarian response to a certain situation has caused havoc in China.
+The entire city of Wuhan is in lockdown and virtually every other city/province in China has implemented certain restrictions under the guidance of (ill-advised?) government officials.

 Wuhan, which is a huge city of over 11 million people, has been locked down now for quite some time, with Chinese citizens given strict warning to stay within their homes/living communities.

 We can only imagine how bored people must be!
 So the question becomes, what are people doing to pass the time and stay in good spirits?

 Live Streaming Booming During Coronavirus Lockdown

 Most people in the city live in small apartments and being cooped up at home all day just can’t be much fun.
 Many Chinese have turned to the internet to solve this problem and more specifically, watching, or participating in, live streams.